skypjack/entt/docs/md/meta.md

 entt::meta_any other{std::in_place_type<void>};
 ```

-While `any` treats both objects as empty, `meta_any` treats objects initialized
+While `any` considers both as empty, `meta_any` treats objects initialized with
-with `void` as if they were _valid_ ones.
-This allows to differentiate between
+`void` as if they were _valid_ ones.
+This allows to differentiate between failed
-failed function calls and function calls that are successful but return
+function calls and function calls that are successful but return nothing.<br/>
-nothing.<br/>
 Finally, the member functions `try_cast`, `cast` and `allow_cast` are used to
 cast the underlying object to a given type (either a reference or a value type)
 or to _convert_ a `meta_any` in such a way that a cast becomes viable for the